regine/meltmodel/index.md

 model can be run independently of the discharge model.
 Glacier retreat may also be modeled using a simple volume-area scaling.
-In addition, DEBaM can compute subsurface temperatures, water content and percolation by a 1-D multi-layer snow model that is forced by the surface energy balance.
+In addition, DEBaM can compute subsurface temperatures, water content and percolation via a 1-D multi-layer snow model that is forced by the surface energy balance.

 Minimum data requirements are a digital elevation model and hourly or daily air temperature and precipitation data (DETIM) and temperature, precipitation, wind speed, humidity and shortwave incoming radiation (DEBaM).

-The models were initially developed by Regine Hock in the mid 1990s and have been continuously expanded since.
-The subsurface module has been added in 2006 by Carleen Tijm-Reijmer, Utrecht University.
+The models were initially developed by Regine Hock in the mid 1990s, and have since been continuously expanded.
+In 2006, Carleen Tijm-Reijmer contributed the subsurface snow model used by DEBaM.

 - __DEBaM__ computes surface melt by an energy balance approach.
 - __DETIM__ offers various temperature index methods approaches.